lucasFilppe/lucasFilppe/README.md

 <h2 align="center"> I love to code </h2>
 <h4 align="left"> “Sometimes, life will hit you in the head with a brick.
 Do not lose faith.
-I am convinced that the only thing that kept me going was that I loved what I did. ” </h4>
+I am convinced that the only thing that keeps me going is the fact that I love what I dod. ” </h4>
 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
 - 🦅 &nbsp; Intern <a href="https://www.nextime.com.br/">NeXTIME</a> <a href="https://www.instagram.com/nextimetec/">@nextimetec</a><br>
 - 🎓 &nbsp; Graduating in Computer Science at Ouro Preto University.<br>